rohitgeddam/fosseeVideoProcessing/README.md

 # Installation:
+* **It is recommended to use Linux/Unix based systems. windows based system can be used but the mysqlclient python package causes problems in windows.**
 * You can either clone the project or download as zip
 * To clone the project you must have git installed on your computer.